-DIY Enamel Pin Banner Tutorial
+DIY Enamel Pin Banner Sewing Tutorial

-Sarah Ashford is back with us today, sharing a DIY Enamel Pin Banner Tutorial.
-I am so excited to make one of these for myself!
 I started collecting enamel pins a few years ago and always look for creative pin display ideas!
-She’s even included a printable template for the banner with her tutorial!
-If you like this project, then you may also like this DIY Canvas Banner Tutorial.
+Her tutorial even includes a printable template for the banner!
+If you like this project, you may also like this DIY Canvas Banner Tutorial.

-How to Display Enamel Pins:
+How to Display Enamel Pins

-I think the enamel pins are particularly special, so I thought I’d make a pin badge banner to display them on.
+The enamel pins are particularly special, so I thought I’d make a pin badge banner to display them on.
 I also thought I’d share with you how I’ve made it.
 Now, I can look at my lovely badges and remember all the fun and people I met every time I look at them.

-DIY Enamel Pin Banner Tutorial
+DIY Enamel Pin Banner Sewing Tutorial

-1 fat quarter fabric for the banner
+- 1 fat quarter fabric for the banner

-15” Pom pom trim
+- 15" piece Pom pom trim

-Wooden dowel rod
+- 1 Wooden dowel rod

 Sewing Directions: